 WINTERFEST – GUIDELINES FOR CHAIR

-After consultation between chair and assistant chairs, contact and secure either two or three judges depending on the budget constraints ($350 each for a full day usually).
+After consultation between chair and assistant chairs, contact and secure two judges according the budget constraints ($350 each for a full day usually).
 The judges should ideally have experience to judge both strings and piano.
 Provide judges with details about the time, date and venue.
 To be confirmed and updated about two weeks before the event.

 Verify with branch president that the venue is booked and that our MTAC Certificate of Liability is on file with the venue site.
 Be sure to obtain early morning contact numbers in case nobody is around to open the facilities.